Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 The rest of the time on your Bangkok Airport layover is yours to use as you see fit.

-On the return leg, then as a guide if you check out your hotel 3 hours before your flight departure that should be plenty of time to allow you to get back to Suvarnabhumi Airport and catch your onward flight.
+On the return leg, then as a guide if you check out of your hotel 3 hours before your flight departure, then that should be plenty of time to allow you to fight your way through the Bangkok traffic and get back to Suvarnabhumi Airport to catch your onward flight.

-If you are flying economy, if it has been raining or if it is a peak traffic time, then do leave your hotel in plenty of time, because there have been sporadic reports of slow immigration queues and this has caused some people to miss their flight.
+If you are flying economy, if it has been raining or if it is a peak traffic time, then do leave your hotel in plenty of time, because there have can be very heavy traffic on the motorway from Bangkok to Suvarnabhumi Airport and this has caused some people to miss their flight.

 If you don't want to stray too far from the airport then you can review this listing of Agoda Hotels near Bangkok Suvarnabhumi Airport.